BootstrapJBPM/jbavsc/README.md

-# jbavsc - jBoss Business Application Extension for Visual Studio Code
+# jbavsc - jBPM Business Application Extension for Visual Studio Code

 Visual Studio Code extension used to generate your jBPM Business Applications.